Why Do Employees Fail to Report Accidents?

 7. Lack of Support From Management

-Workplace leaders play an integral role in the adoption of any policy or system.
-They are, therefore, central to the success of workplace practices aimed at enhancing transparency.
 Managers and supervisors hold individual workers accountable while motivating them to uphold company protocols that foster safety.
 If there is no support from management, workers won’t find it necessary to report their near misses.

-8. Quick Fixes
+8. Addressing the Issue with Quick Fixes

 Another common reason for underreporting employee accidents is when the company takes immediate steps to deal with a hazard.
 In such a scenario, the employees are persuaded they have done more than enough and won’t take measures to analyze the event further.
 Unfortunately, quick fixes serve to mask an underlying problem.
 No matter how minor an incident is, reporting them is the best thing to do.
 It helps managers address the underlying problem and eliminate hazards to make the workplace safe for everyone.